 The Best Protein Powder for Kids

 There are a lot of different kinds of protein powder and supplements.
 If your child has a food allergy or special health condition, then please talk your plans over with your doctor, allergist or nutrition specialist before trying a supplement.
-Here’s a breakdown of some of the different kinds you’ll find on the market, and the features of each:
+Here’s a breakdown of some of the different kinds you’ll find on the market: